Asymptotic Criticality of the Navier-Stokes Regularity Problem: Conclusion

-The main goal of this paper was to reveal asymptotically critical nature of the NS regularity problem.
-This was realized via a sequence of level-$k$ (where $k$ is the order of the derivative) functional classes, showing that the scaling gap between the level-$k$ regularity class and the level-$k$ \emph{a priori} bound shrinks to zero as $k$ approaches infinity (in the vicinity of a possible singular time).
-The principal mechanism behind the proof is weakening the nonlinear effect at high levels through the interplay between the spatial intermittency (utilized via the harmonic measure majorization principle) and the local-in-time monotonicity properties of chains of derivatives (ascending \emph{vs.} descending).
-A way to interpret this is that the higher-order differential structure of the NS nonlinearity in conjunction with the 0-order cancellation relation yielding the energy bound are--within the $Z_\alpha$ framework--capable of breaching any preset super-criticality barrier in the NS regularity problem.
+The main goal of this paper was to demonstrate asymptotically critical nature of the NS regularity problem within the framework of sparseness of the super-level sets of the higher-order derivatives of the velocity field.
+The principal mechanism behind the proof is weakening the nonlinear effect at high (differential) levels through the interplay between the spatial intermittency (utilized via the harmonic measure majorization principle) and the local-in-time monotonicity properties of chains of derivatives (ascending \emph{vs.} descending).
+Since the role of the ascending property is replacing the classical Gagliardo-Nirenberg interpolation inequalities, this process can be thought of as `dynamic interpolation'.

-The follow-up work includes repurposing and refining the techniques presented here to obtain stronger and/or more classical manifestations of criticality--and in particular--criticality with respect to the diffusion in the context of the 3D hyper-dissipative NS system.